LoesssLR/Github-Commands-Workflows/README.md

 ---

-### Steps to create a Pull Request on GitHub from the terminal (example using VS Code terminal):
+### Steps to upload changes to GitHub from the terminal (example using VS Code terminal):

 ```bash
 # Verify that we are inside the folder: